Adith1313/CattleAI/README.md

 ## Overview

 CattleAI is an AI-powered web application that identifies cattle breeds from images and provides detailed breed information along with multilingual voice output.
 The system supports detection of **39 cattle breeds** and is designed for ease of use in agricultural and rural environments.

+## Problem Statement

+Farmers and livestock owners often face difficulty in accurately identifying cattle breeds, especially in rural areas where expert assistance is limited.
+This lack of accurate identification can lead to poor decisions in breeding, health management, and overall productivity.

+## Solution

+CattleAI is an AI-powered system that automatically detects cattle breeds from images and provides detailed breed information.
+It also supports multilingual voice output, making the system accessible to users who may not rely on text-based interfaces.

 ## Key Features